hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

 Limitations
 -----------

-- The first implementation targets real-valued HYPRE builds.
+- The first implementation targets real-valued, double-precision HYPRE builds.
 - CSR/RHS convenience helpers use ``integer(c_int64_t)`` and ``real(c_double)``
   on the Fortran side and convert through a small C bridge.
 - Empty local CSR slabs are rejected by the convenience helper.